MicrosoftDocs/bot-docs/articles/resources-tools-downloads.md

 * [Cortana skill template for Visual Studio][cortana-template] for developing Cortana skills with C#

 ## Bot Builder SDK for Node.js
+The Bot Builder SDK for Node.js provides a familiar way for Node.js developers to write bots.
+You can use it to build a wide variety of conversational user interfaces, from simple prompts to free-form conversations.
+The Bot Builder SDK for Node.js uses restify, a popular framework for building web services, to create the bot's web server.
+The SDK is also compatible with Express.

 The Bot Builder SDK for Node.js is available as an npm package.
 To install the Bot Builder for Node.js SDK and its dependencies, first create a folder for your bot, navigate to it, and run the following **npm** command: